Shibboleth (software)

 Shibboleth is a single sign-on log-in system for computer networks and the Internet.
 It allows people to sign in using just one identity to various systems run by federations of different organizations or institutions.
 The federations are often universities or public service organizations.

 The Shibboleth Internet2 middleware initiative created an architecture and open-source implementation for identity management and federated identity-based authentication and authorization (or access control) infrastructure based on Security Assertion Markup Language (SAML).
 Federated identity allows the sharing of information about users from one security domain to the other organizations in a federation.
-This allows for cross-domain single sign-on and removes the need for content providers to maintain user names and passwords.
+This allows for cross-domain single sign-on and removes the need for content providers to maintain usernames and passwords.
 Identity providers (IdPs) supply user information, while service providers (SPs) consume this information and give access to secure content.

 History

-The Shibboleth project grew out of Internet2.
-Today, the project is managed by the Shibboleth Consortium.
+The Shibboleth Project grew out of Internet2.
+As of June 2025, the project is managed by the Shibboleth Consortium.
 Two of the most popular software components managed by the Shibboleth Consortium are the Shibboleth Identity Provider and the Shibboleth Service Provider, both of which are implementations of SAML.